 It is the philosophy of the Troop that a Scout's rank advancement is the responsibility of the Scout.
-Opportunities to advance may be made available through the Troop, but the Scout must take the initiative to take advantage of those opportunities.
+Opportunities to advance may be made available boy in character own training is to put responsibility on the individual." - Robert Baden-Powell through the Troop, but the Scout must take the initiative to take advantage of those opportunities.
 These Troop opportunities may include: